kubevirt/kubevirt/FAQ.md

 ## What's the difference between KubeVirt and Kata containers?

 [Kata containers](https://katacontainers.io/) allow you to run containers inside virtual machines.
-KubeVirt allows you to run full virtual machines on Kubernetes with the same as ease as running container workloads.
+KubeVirt allows you to run full virtual machines on Kubernetes alongside regular containers.
 One could say they're opposites:
 Kata containers are containers inside virtual machines.
 KubeVirt is a virtual machine inside a container.